danielsarkwa/recipes-app/README.md

  - Building dynamic components
  - Deploying the app to a server
  - Modulization of app
- - Using NgRx
+ - Using NgRx (check "using-ngrx" branch)

 # Ongoing upgrades
+ - Using Angular univarsal
+ - Adding animation to the application
  - Saving data to the firebase(shopping list)
- - Using NgRx (check "using-ngrx" branch)

 # Other upgrades
- - Using Angular univarsal
- - Adding animation to the application
  - Adding offline capabilities to the application
  - Writing unit test for the app
  - Updating the UI with ant-design for angular